MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 spaces, enclose the value in quotation marks (").

 To remove the value, use the **Remove-MpPreference** cmdlet:
 `Remove-MpPreference -SharedSignaturesPath`

+The value of this parameter is meaningful only if the **SignatureFallBackOrder** parameter contains the value `FileShares`.

 ```yaml
 Type: String